-- We set clear and simple limits
+- We set clear and easy to understand limits

 - We state what is expected instead of asking questions

-- We reinforce appropriate behaviors
+- We reinforce appropriate behaviours

-- We ignore minor things
+- We ignore minor incidents

-Dealing with behaviors, we use:
+Dealing with inappropriate behaviours, we use:

-- Diversion or distraction (change child’s activities)
+- Diversion or distraction (change the child’s activities)

 - Natural or logical consequences

-- Modeling (setting a good example)
+- Modelling (setting a good example)

 - Limit activity area

-- Time-outs (used for short periods of time either beside the teachers side or at a table during group time—children are given the opportunity to join the group as soon as they have gained control over their body)
+- Time-outs (used for short periods of time either beside the teacher’s side or at a table during group time—children are given the opportunity to join the group as soon as they have gained control over their body)

-In our classroom any form of discipline which could harm a child physically or emotionally, is unacceptable.
+In our classroom any form of discipline which could harm a child physically or emotionally is unacceptable.
 Staff can not shake, strike, pinch, rough handle, force feed or withhold snack, deliberately ignore, embarrass or make fun of a child.
 A child will not be left alone.